DerThorsten/ivigraph/README.md

 Known Bugs:
 =============
+- ColorChannel Nodes do not work on some machines ( strage vigra c++ signature error)

-- load:
+- Load:
 	- one might need change the histogram range a tiny bit to refresh the image
-- sometimes one gets floating point error when deleting edges no idea what is going on
+- Sometimes one gets floating point error when deleting edges no idea what is going on
     - (can someone reproduce this error?)